-The word relapse actually stems from Latin meaning: to slip back.
+The word relapse actually stems from the Latin meaning: to slip back.
 This is used as a designation for someone who has been sober and fell back into their substance abuse problem.

 Their length of sobriety can vary from a week to a month or several years and has no defined timeframe.
 The basis of a relapse is when someone who was in recovery for any amount of time returns to their old ways and old substance abuse habits.

-Typically, a slip is extremely short lived and does not take away from someone’s motivation to stay sober and recover from their addictions.
+Typically, a slip is extremely short-lived and does not take away from someone’s motivation to stay sober and recover from their addictions.
 In fact, it can often fuel their decision to get back on track and stay there.
 Knowing that a slip is something you can quickly recover from can help an addict get back on their feet in recovery quickly.

 It is important to understand that not everyone in recovery experiences a relapse.
 However, it is a topic that everyone should be aware of and mindful of in recovery.